dehydratedpotato/dehydratedpotato/README.md

 ## Some Stuff About Me :monocle_face:
-- Tech Nerd :floppy_disk:
+- Tech Nerd
-- Mac User 💻
+- Mac User
-- Cat lover :heart_eyes_cat:
+- Cat lover
 - Insane Design Nut

 If I'm not coding, I'm graphic designing.
 If I'm not graphic designing, I'm probably ranting about computers.
 Or graphic design.